Hyundai's plans for its new Georgia plant reveal an industry hedging its bets on EVs

 It's hard to ignore that this is happening as the government is pulling a U-turn on EVs.
 Under President Trump, regulations that would push automakers to make EVs are being rewritten, tax breaks helping consumers buy them are at risk, and funds for EV chargers are frozen.

 Some EV advocates have been alarmed about what this could mean for sales.
-During a Zoom call with reporters on the day of the opening ceremony, Georgia Senator Jon Ossoff, a Democrat, congratulated Hyundai, but also warned: "The Trump administration's war on EVs poses a serious threat to EV sales, to the electric vehicle industry and the EV market, and therefore to the state of Georgia."
+During a Zoom call with reporters on the day of the opening ceremony, Georgia Sen. Jon Ossoff, a Democrat, congratulated Hyundai but also warned: "The Trump administration's war on EVs poses a serious threat to EV sales, to the electric vehicle industry and the EV market, and therefore to the state of Georgia."

 Hyundai executives, for their part, are adamant that government policy never drove their decisions in the first place.